eendebakpt/oapackage/docs/properties.rst

 are calculated by calculating the SVD of the second order interaction matrix.
 The efficiencies can then be calculated using the eigenvalues of the SVD.
-For the definition of the :math:`D`-, :math:`A`- and :math:`E`-efficiency see Definition :ref:`D-efficiency and average VIF`.
+For the definition of the :math:`D`-, :math:`A`- and :math:`E`-efficiency see Definition :ref:`DAE`.
 For the rank of a matrix the LU decomposition of the matrix is calculated using the Eigen package :cite:`eigenweb`.

-.. topic:: D-efficiency and average VIF
+.. topic:: Definition: D-efficiency and average VIF
    :name: DAE

    Let :math:`X` be an :math:`N\times k` :math:`2`-factor